Register a trade mark outside the UK

 - you may need to work with a IP agent or attorney to make sure that the application meets national requirements

-If you do business, or plan to do business, in more than one European country, you should look into applying for a EU trade mark.
+If you do business, or plan to do business, in more than one European country, you should consider applying for a EU trade mark (EUTM).

-The EU trade mark creates a unified trade mark registration system in Europe, through which a single registration provides protection in all current and future member states of the EU.
+The EUTM creates a unified trade mark registration system in Europe through which a single registration provides protection in all current and future member states of the EU.

 - you can file an application in just one language to cover all the EU countries